Export WhatsApp Group Chats to Google Sheets & Excel in Spain: Guide

 - Missing Messages – Verify that the Group Listener is actively running and that your filters are not overly restrictive.

-- Permission Errors – Re‑authorize the WhatsApp Marketing Tool and Google Sheets integration to ensure OAuth tokens are valid.
+- Permission Errors – Re‑authorize the herramienta de WhatsApp Marketing and Google Sheets integration to ensure OAuth tokens are valid.

 - Rate Limits – Google Sheets imposes a limit on write operations per minute.
 If you exceed this, consider batching updates or using a different destination.